-Similar to a career roadmap, a work plan should provide a clear, stepped approach to moving through a project or task.
+Similar to a career roadmap, a work plan should provide a clear, outlined approach to moving through a project or task.
 Well-developed work plans let your team take ownership of their objectives and collaborate effectively with a shared blueprint in mind.
 Developing your work plan involves understanding your goals and the broad strategy required to achieve them.
-Our work plan template is an intuitive tool that lets you and your teams articulate the necessary steps to achieve desired outcomes.
+Our Work Plan Template is an intuitive tool that lets you and your teams articulate the necessary steps to achieve desired outcomes.

 Work from home plan template

-Working from home (WFH) has grown in prevalence since pre-pandemic times, and WFH software helps you ensure transparency and effective use of technology to support overall success with this model.
-Our WFH plan template is an easy-to-customize tool that helps you plan projects, assign ownership, and keep an eye on KPIs—no matter where your teams are working.
+Working from home (WFH) is the new normal for many people, and WFH software helps you ensure transparency and effective use of technology to support overall success with this model.
+Our WFH Work Plan Template is an easy-to-customize tool that helps you plan projects, assign ownership, and keep an eye on KPIs — no matter where your teams are working.

-Career roadmap templates and other tools help you get started boosting success for your teams.
+Career roadmap templates and other tools help you boost success for your teams.
 But understanding more about what a strong career plan looks like helps you put these tools to best use.

 FAQs about career roadmap templates

 What are the eight steps to making a career plan?